Season 1, Episode 9: “Everything is Now”

 Regina’s gone into the stranger’s (Andreas Pietschmann) room, she finds all the clippings, the notes, the drawings.
 Simultaneously, Bartosz is meeting Noah again.
 Turns out it wasn’t about drugs.
 The priest predicted things for the young man, which all came true.
 Ah, so where’s this all headed?
 Very interesting.

-In the caves, Claudia puts Aleksander to work trying to open the door she found.
+In the caves, Claudia puts Aleksander to work trying to seal the door she found.
 And in 2019, the stranger has found Aleksander’s stash, those radioactive barrels he had towed away out by where the transgender sex worker keeps her caravan.
 In ’53, H.G.
 Tannhaus (Arnd Klawitter) is busy taking apart the smartphone he found, when suddenly the 2019 Claudia walks in to see him.
 She has blueprints for a machine, one she wants built.
 You know which one.
 She wants to set the course of space and time straight, once and for all.

 Yet again, an impeccably weaved episode that takes all sorts of secrets we’ve known about, some new ones, and loops them back onto one another.
 Dark has my vote for best time travel show I’ve seen to date.
 Just for the writing and how it really doubles back appropriately, even at times when you’ve nearly forgotten little pieces.
 Everything becomes relevant eventually.

 “Alpha and Omega” is next, the Season 1 finale.
 Not sure how it’ll end, but I’m already hoping Season 2 is coming, because I’m totally obsessed.